gwicks/dashboards-as-code-workshop/lab/prerequisites.md

 ## Configure Grizzly

-With Grizzly installed, configure it to connect to the lab's Grafana stack:
+With Grizzly installed, configure it to connect to the lab's Grafana instance:

 ```shell
 grr config set grafana.url http://localhost:3003